 A locavore restaurant in Loches?
 Lunch at Le P’tit Restau

-We tasted: fish terrine with organic basil, piquillos coulis, and mixed salad; organic rice cream with sweet garlic and organic fresh herb tomato salsa; pan-fried pollock fillet with organic zucchini caviar burnt with garlic and lemon; organic eggplant balls with ricotta and parmesan, tomato sauce, organic basil, and Kalamata olive tapenade; apricot financier with verbena cream; as for drinks, the restaurant offers a lovely selection of regional wines (glass of wine between 5.50 € and 8 €).
+We tasted: fish terrine with organic basil, piquillos coulis, and mixed green salad; organic rice cream with sweet garlic and salsa of tomatoes with organic fresh herbs; pan-seared pollock fillet with zucchini caviar charred with garlic and lemon; organic eggplant meatballs with ricotta and parmesan, tomato sauce, organic basil, and Kalamata olive tapenade; apricot financier and organic fresh verbena crème anglaise; for drinks, the restaurant offers a lovely selection of wines from the region (wine by the glass between €5.50 and €8).

 Le P’tit Restau